Methadone Maintenance Treatment (MMT) and Dispensing Policy

 Education and Training

-Pharmacists dispensing methadone must be familiar with the principles and guidelines outlined in both the CAMH publication, Methadone Maintenance: A Pharmacist’s Guide to Treatment and the CPSO Methadone Maintenance Guidelines.
-The DM must be trained in methadone via the CAMH Opioid Dependence Treatment (ODT) Core Course or approved course within six months of beginning a methadone practice.
+Pharmacists dispensing methadone must be familiar with the principles and guidelines outlined in both the CAMH publication, Opioid Agonist Maintenance Treatment: A Pharmacist’s Guide to Methadone and Buprenorphine for Opioid Use Disorder and the CPSO Methadone Maintenance Treatment Program Standards and Clinical Guidelines.
+The DM must be trained in methadone via the CAMH Opioid Dependence Treatment Course (ODT Core Course or equivalent course) or approved course within six months of beginning a methadone practice.
 In addition to the DM, within one year, at least one staff pharmacist must complete these training requirements.
 Training must be updated at a minimum of every 5 years.
 Ideally all pharmacists providing methadone services should participate in educational training in MMT.
 It is the DM’s responsibility to inform all pharmacists working in a pharmacy, including relief and casual pharmacists, if that pharmacy provides methadone services.

 Pharmacies dispensing methadone for MMT must maintain as a required reference the most recent edition of: